5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 			- **Mojave/Catalina**: `EF070000` (0x7EF)
 			- **High Sierra**: `FF030000` (0x3FF)

+9. **PlatfotmInfo/Generic** Section:
+	- Generate SMBIOS data for `iMac20,1` (for Core i9) or `iMac20,2` (for Core i5/i7)
+	- If you're not using Windows on your system, change `UpdateSMBIOSMode` from `Custom` to `Create`

+10. Save the `config.plist`

 > [!IMPORTANT]
 >
 > <ul><li> AMD GPUs may require additional `boot-args`.
-Check WhateverGreen's [**documentation**](https://github.com/acidanthera/WhateverGreen#boot-arguments) for details. <li> Applying root patches with OCLP results in a broken security seal which affects System Updates: incremental (or delta) system updates won't work after that.
+Check WhateverGreen's documentation for details. <li> Applying root patches with OCLP results in a broken security seal which affects System Updates: incremental (or delta) system updates won't work after that.
 Instead, the *full* macOS installer (about 12 GB) will be downloaded every time a system update is available.
-But there's a [workaround](https://github.com/5T33Z0/OC-Little-Translated/blob/main/S_System_Updates/OTA_Updates.md) to apply delta updates so you don't have to download the full installer.</br>
+See https://github.com/5T33Z0/OC-Little-Translated/blob/main/S_System_Updates/OTA_Updates.md for a workaround to apply incremental updates so you don't have to download the full installer every time.

-9. **PlatfotmInfo/Generic** Section:
-	- Generate SMBIOS data for `iMac20,1` (for Core i9) or `iMac20,2` (for Core i5/i7)
-	- If you're not using Windows on your system, change `UpdateSMBIOSMode` from `Custom` to `Create`

-10. Save the `config.plist`

 ### Testing the EFI